 Para.
 A. Membership is open to all individuals, family households, clubs and other organizations interested in the study, collection, and/or conservation of mollusks.
 There is no restriction of membership by reason of age, race, creed, color, sex, religion, sexual orientation, gender identity, or country of origin.

 Para.
 B. There are four (4) classes of membership.

-Para.
-C. 1.
-Individual: Individual membership is open to any individual who applies and pays the dues for this class.
+1. Individual: Individual membership is open to any individual who applies and pays the dues for this class.
 Only persons 18 years or older are entitled to vote.

-3. Organizational: Membership is open to any club, school, museum, business or organization which applies and pays the dues for this class.
+3. Organizational: Membership is open to any club, school, museum, business or organization that applies and pays the dues for this class.
 An organization receives one (1) copy of notices and publications.
 The entity of the organization is not entitled to vote.